 Omega-3s are important for brain health and function.

 Research has shown an impact on cognitive function and memory, symptoms of depression, ADHD, and recovery from traumatic brain injuries.

-DHA is an important nutrient for the cells of the eye that control the ability to see under different lighting conditions.
-In addition, numerous studies show that EPA and DHA play an important role in eye health throughout life.
+DHA is an important nutrient for the cells of the eye that control vision.
+Numerous studies show that EPA and DHA play an important role in eye health throughout life.

 They are critical building blocks of the brain, retina and nervous system, and play a role in preventing early pre-term and pre-term birth.